 In order to apply for a VA loan, you must obtain a Certificate of Eligibility from the Department of Veterans Affairs.
-This may be done online, making it easy for private mortgage lenders to determine whether you are VA loan eligible.
+This may be done online through the VA, making it easy for private mortgage lenders to determine whether you are VA loan eligible.

 In addition to receiving a certificate of eligibility for a VA loan, the property you purchase must meet certain requirements in order to be VA loan eligible.
 Many foreclosures or properties that would qualify as fixer-uppers do not meet the minimum requirements for a VA loan.
 These requirements focus on making sure that a home is structurally sound and could be lived in comfortably in the state in which it is purchased.
 For example, if a home is missing flooring or has a bathroom that needs extensive repairs, it will not qualify for a VA loan.

 The price of home you can purchase with a VA loan varies by county and personal income.
-In some counties the cap for VA loans is around $400,000 where other counties cap the amount around $700,000.
-When it comes to determining how the specific amount you are able to borrow, your monthly salary must be more than 35 percent of your monthly mortgage payment, tax payments and any other monthly debt payments.
+In some counties the cap for VA loans is around $400,000 where other counties cap the amount at around $700,000.
+The specific amount you are able to borrow is determined by your monthly salary, which must be more than 35 percent of your monthly mortgage payment, tax payments and any other monthly debt payments.
 For example, to qualify for a $150,000 30-year loan when you have $500 a month in additional debt payments, you must make at least $2100 a month.

 While most VA loans offer 100 percent financing, which means you do not have to put any money down, and do not require you to add PMI (private mortgage insurance), they do come with fees of their own.
 All recipients of VA home loans must pay a first-use fee in order to obtain a VA loan.
 The amount of the fee is based on the following scale: